Game Grumps: Philanthropy

-In late 2013, the GameGrumps had put various games, which they had received multiple copies of, on eBay for auction, with all the proceeds going to the children's charity Child's Play.
+In late 2013, the Game Grumps put various games, of which they had received multiple copies, on eBay for auction, with all the proceeds going to the children's charity Child's Play.
 After the auctions ended, they had raised a total of over $7,000.

 In June 2015, a 5-episode miniseries was released called Guild Grumps.
 O'Donovan mentored Hanson, Avidan, Kramer and Berhow in a 5-day race to advance from Level 90 to Level 100 in World of Warcraft.
 Each participant had $1,000 to donate to a charity of their choice, if they reached the goal.
 If they did not, their donation would be split between those who won.
 In the end, O'Donovan was the sole winner, and, combined with the participants' distributed funds, donated $5,000 to cancer research.

-As of 2015, GameGrumps had raised over $70,000 by hosting charity livestreams on Twitch.
+As of 2015, Game Grumps had raised over $70,000 by hosting charity livestreams on Twitch.

-On February 17, 2018, GameGrumps held a 6-hour livestream on Twitch in which they played several games, including Mad Max, Half-Life 2, Fallout, and Overwatch, raising around $77,000 for the Crisis Text Line.
-Later in the same year, GameGrumps did another 6-hour livestream to raise money for Camp Kesem, raising over $37,000.
+On February 17, 2018, Game Grumps held a 6-hour livestream on Twitch in which they played several games, including Mad Max, Half-Life 2, Fallout, and Overwatch, raising around $77,000 for the Crisis Text Line.
+Later in the same year, Game Grumps did another 6-hour livestream to raise money for Camp Kesem, raising over $37,000.

-On June 4, 2020, in wake of the George Floyd protests and Black Lives Matter movement, GameGrumps announced that they had donated a total of $20,000 to charities that support Black-owned Businesses, Black LGBTQ+ support groups and various bail funds to assist arrested protesters.
+On June 4, 2020, in wake of the George Floyd protests and Black Lives Matter movement, Game Grumps announced that they had donated a total of $20,000 to charities that support Black-owned Businesses, Black LGBTQ+ support groups and various bail funds to assist arrested protesters.

 Promotions

 In 2013, before Jafari's departure to work on his own JonTron series, Jafari and Hanson appeared in a promotional video for the Warner Bros.
 Pictures movie Pacific Rim produced by Polaris.
 The video also featured other internet personalities Jesse Cox, Brooke "Dodger" Lawson, Mike Lamond and John Bain.
 In the video they played new recruits under training by "The Lieutenant Commander" played by Robert Kazinsky.

-In 2015, the GameGrumps were featured in the official reveal trailer for the Shovel Knight Amiibo figure.
+In 2015, the Game Grumps were featured in the official reveal trailer for the Shovel Knight Amiibo figure.